Here we have put together some general information about our courses which will help you understand how we work and what we offer.

 Please note: Certificates will not be issued until all course payments have been made.

-Training heads are included in the course fees (the amount provided depends on the course).
+Learners will require training heads to practice on, these can be purchased at the academy (at cost price).
 Many people will have their own training kit (scissors & thinners, combs, brushes etc), and different people will want to spend different amounts on their equipment.
 Kits are therefore not provided, however new Students can request a letter confirming their course , which allow them to open trade accounts with Salon Services, Dennis Williams etc.

 How our training works

 We start with classroom-based theoretical training using HABIA’s own training materials for individual units, the next stage for most units is practising on training heads.
 When both Assessors and you feel that you are ready, you will then start performing services on real clients in the salon or barbers, under supervision.
 Throughout your course duration you may perform up to 100 client services which will give you a great deal of salon/barbers experience, we do not push anyone into this.
 We provide one-to-one tuition and additional support where required, we have additional resources and support for people with Dyslexia or other learning difficulties.
 We also provide individual learning plans, and progress is tracked with periodic reviews.